Foliated manifolds, algebraic K-theory, and a secondary invariant: The invariant

 We now consider the map $\pi:M\to *$.
 Since $M$ is closed this is a proper submersion.
 Since $M$ is spin, this map has a $KU$-orientation $o$.
 The choice of a Riemannian metric refines the orientation $o$ to a $\widehat{KU}$--orientation $\hat o$ (note that the horizontal bundle is the zero bundle), see Subsection \ref{wlekfjwelfjewlfwef123}.

-\begin{ddd} Let $M$ be an odd-dimensional real foliated closed spin manifold, $s$ be a stable real framing of $\cF$, and $\nabla^{I}$ be a flat partial connection on a complex vector bundle on $M$.
+\begin{ddd} Let $M$ be an odd-dimensional real foliated closed spin manifold, let $s$ be a stable framing of $\cF_{\R}$, and let $\nabla^{I}$ be a flat partial connection on a complex vector bundle on $M$.
 Assume further that we have fixed $g^{TM}$, $\nabla^{\cF_{\R}^{\perp}}$, and $\nabla$.
 Then we define

 \end{ddd}